kwh44/dbvoyage/README.md

 * Article title
 * Wikivoyage article link

-They process all data from wikivoyage XML dump.
+They process all data from Wikivoyage XML dump.
 Next step is transitive closure of graph from created triples, with at most 12 inner vertices in path.
 The final step is serialization of triples in N-Triples format.
 #### Virtuoso server